Compass: General Filtered Search across Vector and Structured Data: Related Work

 \subsection{In-filtering and General Filtered Search}

-ACORN~\cite{patelACORNPerformantPredicateAgnostic2024} and NaviX~\cite{sehgalNaviXNativeVector2025} stand out as the only general and universal algorithms currently available for supporting filtered vector search without incurring substantial space overhead.
-Rather than introducing a novel index, they leverage the widely adopted graph-based index HNSW, applying traversal heuristics to restore graph connectivity disrupted by relational filtering.
+ACORN~\cite{patelACORNPerformantPredicateAgnostic2024} and NaviX~\cite{sehgalNaviXNativeVector2025} are among the few general and universal algorithms currently available for supporting filtered vector search without incurring substantial space overhead.
+Rather than introducing a novel index, ACORN leverages the widely adopted graph-based index HNSW, applying traversal heuristics and denser vertex neighborhood to restore graph connectivity disrupted by relational filtering.
+NaviX improves on ACORN's traversal heuristics without building a denser graph.
 For instance, they may explore two-hop neighbors instead of standard one-hop traversal, enabling efficient navigation among eligible records after applying attribute filters.
-By restricting vector distance computations to records that satisfy the predicate, they effectively limit unnecessary comparisons and prioritize vectors passing the filters.
+By restricting vector distance computations to records that satisfy the predicate, they limit unnecessary comparisons and prioritize vectors passing the filters.

-However, this in-filtering approach does not always yield high query throughput in practice.
+However, these in-filtering strategies do not always yield high query throughput in practice.
 The computational savings from reduced distance calculations can be offset by the overhead of locating predicate-passing vectors within the index.
-As such, while their design ensures that the number of distance comparisons decreases with lower predicate passrate, this improvement do not necessarily translate into proportional increases in query-per-second (QPS), due to unavoidable costs in candidate identification and traversal during query processing.
+As such, while their designs ensure that the number of distance comparisons decreases with lower predicate passrate, this improvement do not necessarily translate into proportional increases in queries-per-second (QPS), due to unavoidable costs in candidate identification and traversal during query processing.